Australia Picks Massive Tesla-Supplied Battery to Ease Transmission Constraint

 "Although the door is theoretically open to storage-as-transmission, a considerable amount of regulatory uncertainty needs to be resolved to create a stable foundation for significant investments in this critical new part of bulk power system infrastructure," Burwen said.

-A groundbreaking project in Australia doesn't necessarily serve as precedent for regulatory precedings in other countries.
+A groundbreaking project in Australia doesn't necessarily serve as a precedent for regulatory proceedings in other countries.
 But real operational data from a large-scale instantiation of the concept could bolster proposals to try this elsewhere.

 * * *

-Learn more about the expanding markets and grid applications for batteries, and the emerging role for long-duration energy storage technologies, at Wood Mackenzie's Energy Storage Summit 2020 this week.
-The three-day event, now in its sixth year, will bring together utilities, system integrators, financiers, regulators, battery and software innovators, and other key storage players for two days of data-intensive presentations, analyst-led panel sessions with industry leaders, and extensive, high-level networking
+Learn more about the expanding markets and grid applications for batteries and the emerging role for long-duration energy storage technologies at Wood Mackenzie's Energy Storage Summit 2020 this week.
+The three-day event, now in its sixth year, will bring together utilities, system integrators, financiers, regulators, battery and software innovators, and other key storage players for two days of data-intensive presentations, analyst-led panel sessions with industry leaders and extensive, high-level networking.